matus-kocik/django-template/README.md

 5. Generate a new `SECRET_KEY`:

+    There are two ways to generate a new Django `SECRET_KEY`:

+    **Option 1: Using Django Extensions (Recommended)**
-    You can generate a new secret key using Django's built-in functionality.
-Run the following command in the Django shell:
+    If you have **Django Extensions** installed, you can generate a new secret key with a simple command:

     ```bash
-    uv run python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
+    uv run python src/manage.py generate_secret_key
     ```

-    This command will generate a new secret key each time it is run.
+    This command will generate a new secret key and output it to the console.
     Copy the generated key and update the `SECRET_KEY` entry in your `.env` file:

     ```env
     SECRET_KEY=your-new-secret-key
     ```

+    **Option 2: Without Django Extensions**
+    If you prefer to generate the secret key without Django Extensions, you can use Python's built-in Django utility:

+    ```bash
+    uv run python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
+    ```

+    This command achieves the same result by generating a random key.

     **Note:** Always keep your `SECRET_KEY` safe and never share it publicly.
     For CI/CD workflows, store it securely in GitHub Actions Secrets.

 6. **GitHub Actions Secrets:**